-Arranging to study abroad independently gives you considerable freedom in creating and fine tuning your experience.
+Arranging to study abroad independently gives you considerable freedom in creating and fine-tuning your experience.
 If you are highly motivated, have good academic and foreign language skills, and/ or have international contacts, attending classes at a foreign university and living in that culture can be quite rewarding.
-Remember though, you must take complete responsibility for all arrangements, a substantial task that needs to begin well in advance of your actual travel.
+The important aspect to remember about studying independently abroad is that you must take complete responsibility for all arrangements, a substantial task that needs to begin well in advance of your actual travel.